 Joshua Louis Brand was born and raised near Detroit, Michigan.
 While attending the University of Michigan and Michigan State University College of Law he developed a deep love of the five-string banjo, a passion he followed to Music City.
 Shortly after his arrival Joshua linked up with another banjo playing lawyer and began to learn to navigate the courthouses downtown.

 Josh’s practice is dedicated to representing individuals and businesses in a wide variety of legal matters.
 He cut his teeth in criminal courtrooms, defending individuals accused of everything from DUI and Simple Possession to First Degree Murder.
 This representation often requires purposeful courtroom advocacy, and Josh considers himself a trial lawyer first and foremost.
 As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of a litigation attorney.
 This holistic approach to advocacy is present in all stages of a case, from the initial client meeting to the final closing argument.

-As practice and experience expanded, Josh has been able to apply his courtroom skills to a wide variety of legal areas.
+As practice and experience expanded, Josh has been able to apply his courtroom skills to many different legal areas.
 The storytelling approach has helped to enrich a thriving family law practice, where clients often need assistance navigating difficult divorce, child custody, or post-divorce issues.
 Crisp attention to detail has also proven an asset in both simple and complex civil litigation–from landlord-tenant disputes to personal injury cases to multi-million dollar corporate fraud claims.
 In plaintiff’s and defense work, Josh has found that creativity, communication, and diligence are the key ingredients to obtaining favorable results for his clients.